interactivefiction/vimform7/docsrc/source/index.rst

 Editing Tools
 =============

-Vimform7 provides tools that are integrated into the Vim environment via Vim plug-ins.
+Vimform7 provides tools that are integrated into the Vim environment via Vim plugins.
 These tools are envoked using various key combinations.
 The following table lists all Vimform7 key combinations that can be used while editing an IF work from within Vim.

 .. list-table:: Vimform7 Vim Key Combinations
    :widths: 25 75